neil-andrew-olson/savemybonsai-site/content/care-basics/bonsai-soil-mixes.md

 ---
-title: "The Perfect Bonsai Soil Mix"
+title: The Perfect Bonsai Soil Mix
-description: "Learn how to create the perfect soil mix for your bonsai tree to ensure it thrives."
+description: Learn how to create the perfect soil mix for your bonsai tree to ensure it thrives.
 ---

 A good bonsai soil mix is crucial for the health of your tree.
 It needs to provide good drainage, aeration, and water retention.
 While you can buy pre-mixed bonsai soil, mixing your own allows you to customize it to the specific needs of your tree.